peterprototypes/paddle-rust-sdk/README.md

 ## Paddle API Coverage

-The following list outlines the current coverage of the Paddle API in this SDK.
-Everything in green is usable.
+The following list outlines the current coverage of the Paddle API in this crate.

 - ✅ Products
 - ✅ Prices